 NOTICE

-This pragma is not evaluated when pragma {attribute 'pingroup' := '<Group_Name>'}
+This pragma is not evaluated when pragma {attribute 'pingroup' := '<Group_Name>'} is used.

 Example